Explore UAB

 Cross listed to NUR 790

 Students will learn to discover and implement meaningful insights and knowledge from data.
 This course covers major concepts and algorithms of data mining.
 The course will be taught using the SAS Enterprise Miner program.
-The final project will demonstrate all the data mining techniques covered in the course and furthermore expose students working with real data.
-At the end of the course students will be proficient in utilizing data mining techniques to exploit data patterns and behavior, gain insider understanding of the data, and produce new knowledge that healthcare decision-makers can act upon.
-Furthermore, SAS Certified Predictive Modeler certification exam will be offered at the end of the course.
+The final project will demonstrate all the data mining techniques covered in the course and further expose students working with real data.
+At the end of the course, students will be proficient in utilizing data mining techniques to exploit data patterns and behavior, gain insider understanding of the data, and produce new knowledge that healthcare decision-makers can act upon.
+Furthermore, the SAS Certified Predictive Modeler certification exam will be offered at the end of the course.
 Instructor permission is required.

 INFO 691/791: Bioinformatics Seminar I